 The caricatures in these “swoop and poop” obituaries were not only severely limited in their scope, many were just outright wrong.
-The man earned his Ph.D. n philosophies of Education from Stanford University way back in 1957, so he was already far more intellectually advanced in the 1950s than the wacky, TV Evangelists of the 1980s that the media tried to lump him in with.
-And he used his intellectual skills to dig into the original Biblical languages — Hebrew and Greek to better study and unpack God’s word for his students each week during his broadcasts.
+The man earned his Ph.D. n philosophies of Education from Stanford University in 1957, so he was already far more intellectually advanced in the 1950s than the wacky, TV Evangelists of the 1980s that the media tried to lump him in with.
+And he used his intellectual skills to dig into the original Biblical languages to unpack God’s word for his students each week during his broadcasts.
 But with his great mind and his powerful oratory skills, the man certainly didn’t need to be a preacher.
 A tenured position as a university professor would have been the easy way to live out his life, but Dr. Scott had a burning desire to communicate God’s word even if it meant being hated without a cause or having to endure tedious insults from talking heads in the media who possessed half his brain power.

-The news media called Ronald Reagan the “great communicator” for his oratory skills even if they meant it in a disingenuous, underhanded way.
-And they constantly heap sincere praises atop of the head of their lord and savior, Barack Hussein Obama, for his amazing ability to recite from a teleprompter.
-Well, I’ve listened to all three men speak, and Dr. Gene Scott blows them all away.
-He might start off a sermon behind the podium looking at his notes, but within 10 minutes, he would be stomping around the stage with a thundering voice just ripping a string of words out masterfully.
-He could sound comedic, insightful, bombastic, learned, and full of righteous indignation all within the span of five minutes and without ever referring to his notes!
+The news media called Ronald Reagan “The Great Communicator” for his oratory skills even if they meant it in a disingenuous, underhanded way.
+They were quick to heap sincere praises for Barack Obama’s oratory skills.
+Having heard all three men speak, I can safely say that Dr. Scott blows them away.
+He might start off a sermon behind the podium looking at his notes, but within 10 minutes, he would be stomping around the stage with a thundering voice just masterfully ripping a string of words.
+He could sound comedic, insightful, bombastic, learned, and full of righteous indignation all within the span of five minutes and without ever referring to his teleprompter!
 Had he chosen politics or business or any other field, his power with words alone would have seen him to the top of his profession.